faceleg/node-assetify/README.md

 ## Plugins

-You can hook into node-assetify through plugins.
+You can hook into assetify through plugins.
 There are a few events that are raised during the assetify process.

 - **afterReadFile**: Raised after, you guessed it, all files have been read from disk into memory.
 Useful for _pre-processing_ like **LESS** parsing.
 - **beforeBundle**: Raised before files are bundled together into profiles.
 Useful for _actually bundling_ (which is a plugin in itself).